Giuseppe Giarrizzo: Life and career

-After having served as a lecturer for several years, in 1964 he became ordinary professor of modern history at his alma mater, and between 1968 and 1999 he also served as dean of the faculty.
+After having served as a lecturer for several years, in 1964 he became an ordinary professor of modern history at his alma mater, and between 1968 and 1999 he also served as dean of the faculty.
 A member of the Accademia dei Lincei from 1994, he was founder and editor of the journal L’altra Sicilia and editor of the magazine Rivista storica italiana, as well as collaborator of several publications.
 Among other things, he was author of books about David Hume, Giambattista Vico and the history of Sicily.
 A longtime associate of the Italian Socialist Party, between 1985 and 1986 he was town planning councillor of Catania.